alxn0/zet/docs/109/README.md

 The denominator is used to normalize the stress value, so it can be compared across different datasets.

-It ranges between 0 and 1, 0 indicates complete accordance between all rank order distances in the input data and the final ordination
+A value of 0 indicates complete accordance between all rank order distances in the input data and the final ordination.

+Although it can be calculated between 0 and 1, the maximum value for 2D is 0.58, and this value decrease with increasing number of dimensions (De Leeuw and Stoop 1984).

 ## Stress 2